FieldCommGroup/HART-IP-Developer-Kit/doc/Operate the Flow Device.md

 ```

-The HART-IP session with the flow device is stateful and it allows up to three simultaneous sessions.
+The HART-IP session with the flow device is stateful and allows up to three simultaneous sessions.
 If your client program connects to the flow device but it does not terminate its HART-IP connection (a crash, for instance), then the session is orphaned.
 It will timeout after 10 minutes, logging a message in the PuTTY terminal and then the session will become available again.

 If you repeatedly connect clients to the device and they do not close their HART-IP connections, then the available pool of sessions will become exhausted and the device will refuse further connections.
 In that case, you can close the PuTTY terminal, open another and launch a new flow device instance.